Chapter 5122-27 Minimum Requirements for Integrated Clinical Records

 (1) Providing mental health and addiction services that are funded by, or funding is being sought from:

 (a) A board of alcohol, drug addiction, and mental health services.

 (b) Federal or department block grant funding for certified services.

 Any service contact provided by a provider that is paid for in whole or in part by any community mental health board of alcohol, drug addiction, and mental health service or federal or department block grant funding shall be subject to the provisions of this chapter.

 (B) These rules do not diminish or enhance the authority of boards of alcohol, drug addiction, and mental health services to administer the community mental health or addiction treatment system pursuant to the Ohio Revised Code, and applicable federal law.

-(C) The provisions of the rules contained in this chapter are applicable to all services certified by the department, except where specifically exempted and the following:
+(C) The provisions of the rules contained in this chapter are applicable to all services certified by the department; except for the following services and where specifically exempted :